davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Adding rule pruning

-It was noticed that rules were often created with redundant terms, for example (in pseudocode) "IF NOT(NOT(X)) THEN ...", "IF X AND X THEN ..." and "IF X OR X THEN..." could all be replaced with "IF X THEN ..." without changing the meaning of the expression.
+It was noticed that rules were often created with redundant terms, for example (in pseudo-code) "IF NOT(NOT(X)) THEN ...", "IF X AND X THEN ..." and "IF X OR X THEN..." could all be replaced with "IF X THEN ..." without changing the meaning of the expression.
 This redundancy was unnecessary bloat that slowed down execution of the rules and contributed nothing to the fitness.
-To aleviate this  `_prune_rule` and `_prune_population` functions were added that searched for this kind of redundancy and remove it.
+To alleviate this  `_prune_rule` and `_prune_population` functions were added that searched for this kind of redundancy and remove it.
 The population is then pruned just before it is evaluated.

 ### Adding "unlikely" term to consequents